GunnJerkens/server-scripts/README.md

 ## benefits

-- Quickly syncs a production database to local or staging from production or staging
+- Quickly syncs a production database to local/staging from staging/production
-- Quickly syncs uploads back to local or staging from production or staging
+- Quickly syncs uploads back to local or staging from staging/production
-- When syncing uploads files that do not exist in production or staging are deleted
+- When syncing uploads files that do not exist in staging/production are deleted

 ## basic usage

-1. Copy `config.sample.sh` to `config.sh`
+1. Copy `bin/config.sample.sh` to `bin/config.sh` and edit
 2. Place an `env_local` or `env_staging` file in the root of your project
-3. Use `./db_fetch.sh` to clone the database from production
+3. Use `bin/db_fetch.sh` to clone the database
-4. Use `./uploads_sync.sh` to clone the uploads from production
+4. Use `bin/uploads_sync.sh` to clone the uploads

 ## other usage